leighvdveen/contrib/gitlab-iscan.md

     raise SystemExit('Warning Threat Detected ')

 ```
-and we will restore it and run it in the pipeline and this script examines the iscan results of our repo to ensure that no malware was detected before building the project to docker image  or performing any action on it
+This script examines the iscan results of your repo scan to ensure that the scan detected no malware before compiling and building the software application as a Docker image or performing any action on it.

+Once this script has been scanned, we will restore it and run it as part of our CI pipeline.

 ```
 - echo "n" | iscan -N "iscan"  --for malware ~/repo